micahilbery/shades-icon-set/README.md

 If you like what you see consider [buying me a coffee](https://micahilbery.com/pay/) to help support me making things like this.

 ## Usage
-you can grab the files from the `src` directory in this repo. you can always embed or use the source svgs as you see fit.
+download this repo and you can grab the files from the `src` directory. you can always embed or use the source svgs as you see fit.
 Otherwise see the Jekyll include usage or SVG sprite sheet usage below.

 ### Jekyll Include